MPC-Friendly Commitments for Publicly Verifiable Covert Security: Conclusion

 Future work could evaluate these methods for certified prediction and for the maliciously secure variant with optimized parameters.
 There is also a gap to be closed between constructions and lower bounds if we allow large commitments.
 The requirements on $\prng$ are slightly inconvenient and a deterministic way to find vectors for construction 3, like in construction 4, would be useful.
 One could investigate if the commitment size could be reduced to $O(1)$ while maintaining half an AND gate per bit cost.

-\begin{acks} NA was supported by Callsign.
-JB was supported by the UK Government’s Defence \& Security Programme.
-Majority of this work was done at the Alan Turing Institute.
-We acknowledge their support and generous provision of Azure cloud computing resources. \end{acks}
+\begin{acks} NA was supported by University of Oxford and Callsign.
+This work was done when AG was at The Alan Turing Institute (ATI) and Warwick University.
+AG and JB were supported by ATI under the EPSRC grant EP/N510129/1, and the UK Government’s Defence \& Security Programme.
+We also acknowledge ATI's support and generous provision of Azure cloud computing resources. \end{acks}

 \ifthenelse{\equal{\nsubmission}{T}} { } { }